gardrek/bollox/README.md

 }
 ```

 Basic array support.
-Currently arrays are fixed-size but can be mutated in-place.
+Currently arrays can only be grown or shrunk using push and pop methods.
 ```js
 var a = [-1, 0, 10 + 40, 10000, 0.4];